BRP Miguel Malvar (PS-19): Philippine Navy

 In July 2018, the BRP Miguel Malvar represented the Philippine Navy in a Trilateral Maritime Patrol (TMP) meeting with the Royal Malaysian Navy ships KA Tun Azizan and KD Todak at the Eastern Sabah Security Zone (ESSZone) in Sabah.

-In September 2018, the crew of the BRP Miguel Malvar rescued and evacuated at least 50 families from a huge fire that broke out near the Pier where the ship was docked in Bongao, Tawi-Tawi.
+In September 2018, the crew of the BRP Miguel Malvar rescued and evacuated at least 50 families from a huge fire that broke out near the pier where the ship was docked in Bongao, Tawi-Tawi.
 Two teams from the ship was sent to combat the fire until firemen arrived.
 The fire started at 2:30 am and lasted for three (3) hours, burning down several buildings and houses.

-In December 2020, the ship responded to a distress call and rescued 33 People off the Coast of Langahan Island, Tawi-Tawi after their vessel, the M/L Utoh Salon damaged its engine shaft and went adrift for several hours.
+In December 2020, the ship responded to a distress call and rescued 33 people off the coast of Langahan Island, Tawi-Tawi after their vessel, the M/L Utoh Salon damaged its engine shaft and went adrift for several hours.
 The BRP Malvar then towed the vessel and bought its occupants back to Tawi-Tawi.

 Miguel Malvar was decommissioned alongside her sister ship Magat Salamat on 10 December 2021, in a ceremony at Naval Base Heracleo Alano.

+On 25 April 2025, the US Navy announced that the ship will be sunk during the exercise Balikatan 2025.
+On 5 May 2025 the Philippine Navy announced that the ship had sunk that morning in rough weather 30nm west of San Antonio, Zambales, before it could be sunk as a target.